mathisnozais/BEX/04_Microscopy_analysis/README.md

 ## Overview

-This repository describes how the confocal data where analysed with CellProfiler en Fiji.
+This repository describes how the confocal data where analysed with CellProfiler and Fiji.
 It contains the instructions and material to reproduce the analysis reported in the article.
 To reproduce the analysis, you have to first, prepare the environments (see "Prerequisites" section below), then execute the analysis described in the "Run the analysis" section below.

 ## Setup the experiment
 ### Prerequisites